Procedures for determining breaches of the APS Code of Conduct and the imposition of sanctions

 13 Additional procedural requirement for current Commission Senior Executive Service employees

-- If a current Senior Executive Service (SES) employee in the Commission is suspected of breaching the Code, the Commissioner as the Agency Head of the Commission, or a delegate of the Commissioner as Agency Head, must comply with the requirements at section 64 of the Australian Public Service Commissioner's Directions 2022 (Directions) to consult, with either the Commissioner as the APS Commissioner, or a delegate of the Commissioner for the purposes of this requirement:
+- If a current Senior Executive Service (SES) employee in the Commission is suspected of breaching the Code, the Commissioner must comply with the requirements at section 64 of the Australian Public Service Commissioner's Directions 2022 (Directions), to consult with the Commissioner for the purposes of this requirement:1

 - on the process for determining whether the employee has breached the Code; and